 Watchdog is a sub process of Pgpool-II to add high availability.
 Watchdog is used to resolve the single point of failure by coordinating multiple Pgpool-II nodes.
-The watchdog was first introduced in Pgpool-II V3.2 and is significantly enhanced in Pgpool-II V3.5, to ensure the presence of a quorum at all time.
+The watchdog was first introduced in pgpool-II V3.2 and is significantly enhanced in Pgpool-II V3.5, to ensure the presence of a quorum at all time.
 This new addition to watchdog makes it more fault tolerant and robust in handling and guarding against the split-brain syndrome and network partitioning.
 In addition, V3.7 introduced quorum failover (see Section 5.14.6) to reduce the false positives of PostgreSQL server failures.
 To ensure the quorum mechanism properly works, the number of Pgpool-II nodes must be odd in number and greater than or equal to 3.

 Watchdog coordinates multiple Pgpool-II nodes by exchanging information with each other.

-At the startup, if the watchdog is enabled, Pgpool-II node sync the status of all configured backend nodes from the master watchdog node.
-And if the node goes on to become a master node itself it initializes the backend status locally.
+At the startup, if the watchdog is enabled, Pgpool-II node sync the status of all configured backend nodes from the leader watchdog node.
+And if the node goes on to become a leader node itself it initializes the backend status locally.
 When a backend node status changes by failover etc.., watchdog notifies the information to other Pgpool-II nodes and synchronizes them.
 When online recovery occurs, watchdog restricts client connections to other Pgpool-II nodes for avoiding inconsistency between backends.

 Watchdog lifecheck is the sub-component of watchdog to monitor the health of Pgpool-II nodes participating in the watchdog cluster to provide the high availability.
 Traditionally Pgpool-II watchdog provides two methods of remote node health checking. "heartbeat" and "query" mode.
 The watchdog in Pgpool-II V3.5 adds a new "external" to wd_lifecheck_method, which enables to hook an external third party health checking system with Pgpool-II watchdog.